 - Group events – these events are associated with a group.
 Learn more about group events.

 - Virtual events – these events are not tied to a specific location.
 Learn more about virtual events.

 The event page includes information about the event, including: the date, time, and location of the event and its host.
-The top of the event page includes the RSVP bar.
-From here users choose their RSVP status and enter their contact information.
-The bottom of the event page includes sharing tools and a list of people who have RSVP-ed to the event.
+From the right sidebar, users can RSVP to attend the event.